discordjs/guide/guide/sharding/README.md

 </branch>

 If you run it, you will notice an output like `[898, 901, 900, 901]`.
 You will be correct in assuming that that's the total number of guilds per shard stored in an array in the Promise.
-This probably isn't the ideal output for guild count, so we will need to make use of an array manipulation method, specifically [Array.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
+This probably isn't the ideal output for guild count, so let's use [Array.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) to provide a better output.

 ::: tip
 It's highly recommended for you to visit [the documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) to understand how the `reduce()` method works, as you will probably find great use of it in sharding.